 “In today’s world, farmers need to have knowledge and expertise in so many areas.
 From biology and chemistry to business practices and commodity markets.
 Even GPS technology and mechanics!
 That’s a lot to put one a person’s shoulders.
 If we can help a grower understand sound agronomy and how putting the right product in the right field can impact yield, quality and harvestability – hopefully we can make that grower’s life easier – and their crops more profitable.”

-How can Travis help you Advance Every Acre?
+How can Wayne provide agronomic answers to help you Advance Every Acre?